ThomDietrich/rcswitch-pi-revive/README.md

 # Changes to the original version

-This is a special customized version to work with Intertechno Type B switches
+This is a special customized version to work with Intertechno Type B switches (tested with ITL-230)

 Found the original code on http://www.gsurf.de/raspberry-pi-rcswitch-pi-und-openhab/ and changed them to work only with type B switches